With omicron spreading fast, companies are losing patience with unvaccinated employees

-With the omicron variant causing outbreaks in some U.S. states that look like straight vertical lines and America crossing another major COVID-19 death-toll milestone, public life is starting to resemble 2020 again.
+With the omicron variant causing outbreaks in some states that look like straight vertical lines, and America crossing another major COVID-19 death-toll milestone, public life is starting to resemble 2020 again.

-The mess is causing lots of companies to update their vaccination rules and rethink other pandemic policies in hopes of making the workplace safer, but the changes are, not shockingly, also leaving workers who’ve opted not to get a shot with the fewest accommodations since the pandemic started.
+The news is causing lots of companies to update their vaccination rules and rethink other pandemic policies in hopes of making the workplace safer, but the changes are, not shockingly, also leaving workers who’ve opted not to get a shot with the fewest accommodations since the pandemic started.

 In a memo that CNBC got hold of yesterday, Google told employees they’ll be docked pay and eventually fired altogether if they don’t adhere to the company’s vaccination rules.
 Employees had been given until December 3 to either upload proof of vaccination or apply for a medical or religious exemption.